 Because of the desire to be able to have a variety of NLS applications successfully interact with NATs and because of the constraints described above, in NLS NAT is supported in the transport layer rather than in a separate application.
-Addresses needing translation are tagged and put in NLS-TL TLVs and passed to the appropriate application at each NLS node.
+Each address that needs translation is tagged, put into a NAT_ADDRESS TLV, and passed to the appropriate application at each NLS node.
 Application identification is based on tag contents.

-2.3 NLS-TL Message Format
+3.3.
+NLS-TL Message Format